Snappability and singularity-distance of pin-jointed body-bar frameworks: A pseudometric on the space of intrinsic framework metrics

 \subsubsection{Geometric motivated choice of Poisson's ratio}

 Under consideration of Section \ref{sec:dim} the pseudometric $d$ only depends on Poisson's ratio $\nu$ beside the intrinsic metric $\Vkt L$ of the undeformed framework.
 From the geometric point of view the most satisfying choice is $\nu=1/2$ as in this case the framework deforms at constant volume, which is also known as an {\it isochoric} deformation.
 This does not pose any problems for a bar or triangular panel, as one can always define the cross-sectional area $\Area'_{ab}$ of the deformed bar by $\Vol_{ab}/L'_{ab}$ and a height $h'_{abc}$ of the deformed panel by $\Vol_{abc}/\Area'_{abc}$, respectively, where $\Area'_{abc}$ is the area of the deformed triangle $V'_a$, $V'_b$, $V'_c$.
-But for each tetrahedron we get the additional condition that $\Vol_{abcd}=\Vol'_{abcd}$ holds, which fits very well into our theory for the following reason: At the end of Section \ref{sec:hook} we have seen that the strain vector $(\alpha,\alpha,\alpha,0,0,0)$ with $\alpha\in \RR$ yields zero stresses in a tetrahedron.
+But for each tetrahedron we get the additional condition that $\Vol_{abcd}=\Vol'_{abcd}$ holds, which fits very well into our theory for the following reason: The Moore-Penrose pseudo inverse of $\Vkt D_3^{-1}(\tfrac{1}{2})$ of Eq.\ (\ref{eq:d3_pseudo}) would imply that there exists a 1-dimensional set of strains $(\alpha,\alpha,\alpha,0,0,0)$ with $\alpha \in\RR$ yielding zero stresses, which cannot be the case\footnote{In fact the converse is true, that for $\nu=\tfrac{1}{2}$ there is no strain for uniform stresses.}.
 Plugging the entries of this strain vector into Eq.\ (\ref{eq:equi}) shows that it results from an equiform motion (Euclidean motion plus a scaling).
 But an equiform motion keeping the volume fixed has to be an Euclidean motion ($\Leftrightarrow$ $\alpha=0$), which does not imply any stress.
 Hence, the condition $\Vol_{abcd}=\Vol'_{abcd}$ resolves also the problem arising from the singularity of the stress/strain matrix given in Eq.\ (\ref{eq:d3_pseudo}).
 Therefore one is only allowed to compute the pseudodistance of Eq.\ (\ref{pseudo}) for $\nu=1/2$ if $\Vol_{abcd}=\Vol'_{abcd}$ holds for all $abcd\in\mathcal{C}_j$ for $j=p+1,\ldots, q$.

 Clearly, theoretically one can also use another Poisson ratio $0\leq\nu<1/2$ but in this paper we focus on the more sophisticated problem assuming constant volume under the deformation.
 A consequence of the constant volume deformation is that Eq.\ (\ref{eq:u}) cannot only be seen as the energy per volume, which has to be applied to the given framework to reach the deformed configuration but as the energy per volume which is stored in the deformed framework.